A quantum embedding theory in the screened Coulomb interaction: Combining configuration interaction with GW/BSE

+In this article, we highlight a new quantum embedding theory to merge complementary disciplines.
+In an active space (AS) of strongly-correlated orbitals, we diagonalize the many-body Hamiltonian with the configuration interaction (CI) approach.
+In addition to the interaction between these strongly-correlated configurations, we downfold the effects of high-energy transitions onto an energy-dependent correction added to the CI Hamiltonian.
+We estimate these dynamical corrections with a modified $GW$ plus Bethe-Salpeter equation (BSE) procedure.
+Our energy-dependent corrections correlate the full set of orbitals \textit{beyond} the orbital AS and add dynamic correlation from the bath with only $\mathcal{O}(N^5)$ scaling.

-Quantum embedding\cite{chan_acr_49} is one approach to the strongly-correlated problem.
-The general idea of a strongly-correlated impurity, or embedded region, coupled to a weakly-interacting bath is a notorious and difficult problem in physics.\cite{anderson_pr_124} The distinction between the impurity and bath make embedding theories a natural candidate for combining two different methods.
-However, fully \textit{ab-initio} embedding theories that are still computationally feasible are difficult to derive.
-Exact embedding frameworks exist\cite{aryasetiawan_prl_102,lowdin_jmp_3} but, without any simplification, are essentially as intractable as the initial many-body problem.
-Approximate model Hamiltonians\cite{hubbard,bockstedte_npjqm_3,ivady_prb_90} are useful to reduce the computational cost but may rely on semi-empirical or otherwise not \textit{ab-initio} parameters.
-Developing rigorous, fully \textit{ab-initio} $-$ and yet approximate $-$ theories is a challenge.\cite{casula_prl_109}
+Quantum embedding or AS theories which reduce the effective size of the Hamiltonian are not a new idea in strongly-correlated physics and quantum chemistry \cite{chan_acr_49}.
+However, fully \textit{ab-initio} embedding theories that are still computationally feasible are difficult to formulate.
+Exact embedding frameworks exist \cite{aryasetiawan_prl_102,lowdin_jmp_3} but, without any simplification, are essentially as intractable as the initial many-body problem.
+Approximate model Hamiltonians \cite{hubbard,bockstedte_npjqm_3,ivady_prb_90} are useful to reduce the computational cost but may rely on semi-empirical or otherwise not \textit{ab-initio} parameters.
+Computationally feasible, \textit{ab-initio} embedding theories have proven to be extremely valuable for studying strongly-correlated systems \cite{biermann_jpcm_26,tomczak_epl_100,zgid_prb_91,rusakov_jctc_15,chan_prl_109,knizia_jctc_9,casula_prl_109,olsen_ijqc_111,pulay_ijqc_111,loos_jcp_149,knizia_prl_109}.